thoughtbot/ruby-science/book/solutions/inject_dependencies.md

 ### Uses

-* Eliminates [Shotgun Surgery](#shotgun-surgery) from leaking sub-dependencies.
+* Eliminates [shotgun surgery](#shotgun-surgery) from leaking sub-dependencies.
-* Eliminates [Divergent Change](#divergent-change) by allowing runtime composition patterns, such as [decorators](#extract-decorator) and strategies.
+* Eliminates [divergent change](#divergent-change) by allowing runtime composition patterns, such as [decorators](#extract-decorator) and strategies.
-* Make it easier to avoid subclassing, following [Composition Over Inheritance](#composition-over-inheritance).
+* Makes it easier to avoid subclassing, following [composition over inheritance](#composition-over-inheritance).
-* Extend existing classes without modifying them, following the [Open/Closed Principle](#openclosed-principle).
+* Extend existing classes without modifying them, following the [open/closed principle](#openclosed-principle).
-* Avoid burdening classes with the knowledge of constructing their own dependencies, following the [Single Responsibility Principle](#single-responsibility-principle).
+* Avoids burdening classes with the knowledge of constructing their own dependencies, following the [single responsibility principle](#single-responsibility-principle).

 ### Example